urpedersen/RUVIS/README.md

 # RUVIS
 RUVIS animates a Molecular Dynamics (MD) trajectory in a web-page using the babylonJS API.
 Trajectories can be viewed a cross platforms, since it only requires a WebGL compatible browser (including Windows PC's, Mac OS, Linux, tablets and phones).
 Tools are provided for RUMD and Matlab simulations.

 Please note that RUVIS is in an early development stage.
-Feel free to contact me ([Ulf R. Pedersen](http://urp.dk)) for questions or suggestions on ruvis@urp.dk.
+Feel free to contact me ([Ulf R. Pedersen](http://urp.dk)) for questions or suggestions.
 The project is currently hosted at GitHub Inc., however, the permanet location of the project is http://urp.dk/ruvis/.

 ## Download code
 Download the source code from GitHub with